 Coming forward as a witness

-If you have witnessed a crime, you may have concerns about reporting the incident.
-You may well be feeling upset, angry or confused, unsure about who you should speak to.
-But witnesses of crime play a vital role in helping the police to solve crimes and ensure that proper justice is served.
+If you have witnessed a crime you may have concerns about reporting it.
+Witnesses of crime play a vital role in helping police to solve crimes and in making sure justice is served.
 This page explains each stage of the justice process and what you can expect as a witness.

 Reporting a crime to the police